frc3512/Robot-2020/README.md

 automatically run the program in the debugger and print a backtrace if it crashes.
 This is useful for debugging crashes in GitHub Actions.

+* `./gradlew-gdb-simgui.sh`

+This runs a debug desktop build of the robot code and simulation GUI in GDB.

 ### Valgrind

 `./gradlew-valgrind.sh`

+This runs a release build of the tests in Valgrind.
 Valgrind is useful for finding memory leaks, memory corruption, and reads from uninitialized memory so they can be fixed.

 ## Logging